 The personality trait of agreeableness shows itself in prosocial behaviors.
 These are behaviors that help other people and show as a high degree of empathy and concern for the feelings and welfare of others.
 Known as ‘adaptive’, this manifests itself in satisfaction in cooperating with and sharing with others.

-On the other end of the scale known as ‘challenging’ are people who are more competitive with others.
+On the other end of the scale known as ‘competitive’ are people who are more competitive with others.
 Competitiveness can be a boon for those who work in competitive fields and who are energized by finding solutions faster or better than others who may be in the same field.
 This could also work in a field like sales, where competitions are used to motivate employees to be more and do more than they previously could.

 4: Stress Tolerance Trait